What is EtherFlyer?

 - They are essentially immune to hacker attacks.

-However, decentralized exchanges normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.
+However, DEXs normally have an order book with lower liquidity than their centralized counterparts and if you lose your password, it is probably lost forever.

-EtherFlyer also proudly states that there are no KYC-requirements here, there are a lot of supported cryptocurrencies, and the trading engine is fast.
+EtherFlyer also proudly states that there are no KYC-requirements here, there are a lot of supported cryptos, and the trading engine is fast.
 Trading engine can process more than 1 million orders per second when its performing at its highest level.
-This is naturally very impressive.
+This is very impressive.

 EtherFlyer Trading View

 EtherFlyer is also available as an application in your phone.
 This can be helpful for any investors interested in trading when “on the go”.
-Research shows that a vast majority of all cryptocurrency trades are executed through desktops.
-But, if you’re a mobile-kind-of-person, the EtherFlyer application might make you happy!
+Research shows that a vast majority of all crypto trades are executed through desktops.
+But, if you’re a mobile-kind-of-person, the EtherFlyer app might make you happy!

 EtherFlyer Trading fees

 Trading fees are naturally very important.
 Every time you place an order, the exchange charges you a trading fee.
 The trading fee is normally a percentage of the value of the trade order.
 At this exchange, they don’t divide between takers and makers.
-Each party to a transaction pay the same fee: 0.20% of the order value.
+Each party to a deal pay the same fee: 0.30% of the order value.

-0.20% is in line with the current industry average.
+0.30% is a fair bit above the current industry average.
 Industry average has for a long time been 0.25%, but we are currently seeing a shift towards lower fees.
 Many exchanges now charge e.g. 0.10% or 0.15% instead.
-Maybe EtherFlyer will follow that example as well, but for now the fees are sitting at 0.20% per trade.
+Etherflyer's fees were prevoiously 0.20%, but they changed it during Q1 2021 to 0.30%.
+This is a quite remarkable move, seeing how exchanges are acting with respect to fees in general (i.e., lowering their fees).

 EtherFlyer Withdrawal fees

 EtherFlyer does not support trading in BTC, so they naturally don’t have a BTC-withdrawal fee that we can compare against other exchanges’ BTC-withdrawal fees.
-Their ETH-withdrawal fee, however, is 0.005 ETH.
-This should be compared with other exchanges’ ETH-withdrawal fees in our Cryptocurrency Exchange List, such as EtherDelta (charging only 0.0007 ETH per ETH-withdrawal), Allbit, Radar Relay and Kyber Network (all of them charging only network fees, 0.004782 ETH per ETH-withdrawal) and Bilaxy and EthFinex (both charging 0.01 ETH per ETH-withdrawal).
+Their ETH-withdraw fee, however, is 0.005 ETH.
+This should be compared with other exchanges’ ETH-withdrawal fees in our Exchange List, such as EtherDelta (charging only 0.0007 ETH per ETH-withdrawal), Kyber Network (charging only network fees, 0.004782 ETH per ETH-withdrawal) and Bilaxy (charging 0.01 ETH per ETH-withdrawal).

-In comparison with the foregoing exchanges, EtherFlyer’s withdrawal fees are perfectly fine.
+In comparison with the above exchanges, EtherFlyer’s withdrawal fees are perfectly fine.

-The servers of decentralized exchanges are normally spread out.
+The servers of DEXs are normally spread out.
 This is different from centralized exchanges that normally have their servers more concentrated.
-This spread-out of servers leads to a lower risk of server downtime and also means that decentralized exchanges are virtually immune to attacks.
-This is because if you take out one of the servers, it makes little to no difference for the network of servers in its entirety.
+This spread-out of servers leads to a lower risk of server downtime and also means that DEXs are virtually immune to attacks.
+This is because if you take out one of the servers, it has little to no impact on the full network of servers.
 However, if you manage to get into a server at a centralized exchange, you can do a lot more harm.